-Do you know how old Italy really is?
-Any idea what Italy actually means or who Alessandro Volta is?
+Italy is one of the most visited countries in Europe, with a fascinating history, rich culture and delectable cuisine.
+There's plenty to love, from the vibrant capital of Rome to canal-laced Venice and sun-baked Calabria.
+But how much do you actually know about Italy?
+Know how old the country really is?
+Any idea what Italy actually means or who Carlo Collodi is?
 No?
-Then you'd better read these fun facts about Italy to get clued up before you go.
+Then you'd better read these interesting facts about Italy to get clued up before you go.

 The fascist dictator Benito Mussolini ruled over Italy from 1925 until 1945.
 Before assuming control of the country he served as prime minister for three years, from 1922.
 Known as Il Duce (which means the leader), Mussolini started out as a radical socialist but aligned himself with Adolf Hitler in the lead up to World War II.
 He was killed in 1945 by partisan troops.

 On to a related Italy fun fact: even though it was ruled by a dictator until 1945, Italy had a royal family until 1946.
 In the wake of the Second World War, the citizens voted to abolish the idea of a ruling monarchy in favour of a republic.
 King Umberto II ruled from 9 May 1946 to 12 June 1946.
 He was cheekily nicknamed "the May King", and spent the rest of his days living in exile on the Portuguese Riviera.

 The colours of the Italian flag represent hope (green), faith (white) and charity (red).
 Another interesting fact about Italy: the flag was inspired by the French flag of similar design.
 In Italian, it is frequently referred to as "il Tricolore", and there's even a Tricolour Day (or Flag Day) on 7 January.
 Celebrations are centred on Reggio Emilia, where the flag was first adopted by the Cispadane Republic in 1797.